James4Ever0/notes/Emulator world and keybindings, video resources collection.md

 ---
-title: Emulator world and keybindings
+title: 'Emulator world and keybindings, video resources collection'
 created: '2024-02-15T15:58:02.483Z'
-modified: '2024-02-15T17:02:10.786Z'
+modified: '2024-02-15T17:06:40.891Z'
 ---

-# Emulator world and keybindings
+# Emulator world and keybindings, video resources collection

+You may collect video resource from random computer actions, but better be guided by LLM, since that makes more sense even inside a small video excerpt.

+---

 Downloading games from [Romsfun](https://romsfun.com) is fast.